-The 8th Arctic Climate Forum (ACF-8) will take place as a virtual meeting on October 27-28 2021.
-The meeting will be hosted by the Danish Meteorological Institute (DMI), in collaboration with the World Meteorological Organization (WMO).
+The 8th Arctic Climate Forum (ACF-8) took place as a virtual meeting on October 27-28 2021.
+The meeting was hosted by the Danish Meteorological Institute (DMI), in collaboration with the World Meteorological Organization (WMO).

-The key objectives of the ACF-8 are to:
+The key objectives of the ACF-8 were to:

 - Develop the consensus statement on the current status (summer-fall 2021) and future outlook (winter 2021-2022) of the Arctic climate on a seasonal scale;